cloudify-cosmo/docs.getcloudify.org/content/installation/installing_manager.md

 draft: false
 weight: 100
 ---
-A Cloudify Manager is a compute host that runs the Cloudify Management service runs.
-For version 4.3 and higher, you can install a single rpm file that installs Cloudify Manager with all of its dependencies.
-This installation also includes plugins and blueprints so you can run a demonstration of the Cloudify features.
-You can then install the Cloudify CLI to manage your Cloudify Manager remotely.
+A Cloudify Manager is a compute host that runs the Cloudify Management service.
+For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies. {{/*  This installation also includes plugins and blueprints so you can run a demonstration of the Cloudify features. */}} You can then install the Cloudify CLI on another host to manage your Cloudify Manager remotely.

 {{% gsNote title="Prerequisites" %}}